Hixson–Lied College of Fine and Performing Arts: Johnny Carson School of Theatre and Film

 In the late 1890s, chancellor Elisha Andrews began fundraising for a building to house student activities at NU.
-Following a donation from John D. Rockefeller Jr., construction on The Temple (now the Temple Building) began in 1906 and was completed in 1908.
-Since then, The Temple has served as the home of Nebraska's theater department.
+Following a donation from John D. Rockefeller Jr., construction on The Temple began in 1906.
+It has served as the home of Nebraska's theater department since being completed in 1908.

 Famed Tonight Show host Johnny Carson and the Johnny Carson Foundation have given approximately $38 million to the University of Nebraska Foundation.
 Carson graduated from NU in 1949 with a bachelor's degree in speech and radio; part of his contributions were used to renovate the Temple Building, where Carson got his start in radio.
 In recognition of his support, the university renamed the Department of Theatre Arts the Johnny Carson School of Theatre and Film in 2005.

 In 2015, NU announced a further $20 million donation from the Johnny Carson Foundation, which was primarily used to establish the Johnny Carson Center for Emerging Media Arts.
 The new program emphasized media arts skills such as video and board game design, filmmaking, and social media.
-The center was constructed in the building formerly occupied by the Nebraska Bookstore, which was purchased by the university and is located on the southern edge of campus.
-Nearby, the school operates the Mary Riepma Ross Media Arts Center.
+The center was constructed in the building formerly occupied by the Nebraska Bookstore, which was purchased by the university and is located on the southern edge of campus near the Mary Riepma Ross Media Arts Center.